dhis2/dhis2-mobile-ui/docs/overview.md

 **DHIS2 Mobile UI library** also supports desktop applications.
 When targeting desktop, you use a similar set of Compose APIs, but with desktop-specific configuration.
 It is designed to work exclusively with Kotlin Multiplatform (KMP) projects.

+## Feedback and Contributions

+We welcome feedback to improve the Mobile UI library and its showcase application.
+Feel free to [open issues](https://dhis2.atlassian.net/jira/software/c/projects/ANDROAPP/boards/113?quickFilter=730) on Jira.